Chen-micslab/LipidFragments-MALDI/README.md

 ### Have an overview

 A demo script that demonstrate the basic workflow of metabolite quantification can be found at [main.R](./main.R).
-You can may also choose to run scripts dedicating to a specific step, but be sure that the input data of that step has been generated before (e.g. peak lists must be generated before metabolite quantification can be made).
+You may also choose to run scripts dedicating to a specific step, but be sure that the input data of that step has been generated before (e.g. peak lists must be generated before metabolite quantification can be made).

 ### Process mass spectra